-The Veterans Affairs Coordinator assists students eligible to receive VA benefits through the following Chapters: Chapter 1606 (National Guard), Chapter 30 (Montgomery GI Bill®), Chapter 31 (Vocational

-Rehabilitation), Chapter 35 (Survivors' and Dependents' Assistance Program), and Chapter 33 (Post 9/11 GI Bill®).
+The Veterans Affairs Coordinator assists students eligible to receive VA benefits through the following Chapters: Chapter 1606 (National Guard), Chapter 30 (Montgomery GI Bill®), Chapter 31 (Vocational Rehabilitation), Chapter 35 (Survivors' and Dependents' Assistance Program), and Chapter 33 (Post 9/11 GI Bill®).
+The Veterans Affairs Office also assists eligible service members using Department of Defense Tuition Assistance.

 The enrollment process for students receiving VA benefits is separate from the college admission process, and applicants must be fully admitted to JSCC before certification to the Veterans Administration can be submitted.
-The Veterans Affairs Office is located in the Administration Building, Room 124.
+The Veterans Affairs Office is located in the Student Center, Room 147.

-Students receiving any VA or other military benefits are responsible for paying all tuition and fees not covered by those benefits.
+Students receiving any VA or other military benefits are responsible for paying all tuition and fees not covered by those benefits and/or not paid directly to the college by the VA.
 Please see the "Tuition and Fees" section for further information.